The Common Fundamental Plane of X-ray Emissions from Pulsars and Magnetars in Quiescence: Data

-\bmhead{Spectral fitting} After the data reduction, XSPEC 12.12 of Heasoft 6.30 \cite{2014ascl.soft08004N} was then used for spectral fitting.
-We selected an energy range of 0.5--7 keV and 0.3--8 keV for Chandra and XMM, respectively.
+After the data reduction, XSPEC 12.12 of Heasoft 6.30 \citep{2014ascl.soft08004N} was then used for spectral fitting.
+We selected an energy range of 0.5--7\,keV and 0.3--8\,keV for Chandra and XMM, respectively.
 To ensure better statistics, we required each bin to have at least 20 photons when grouping the source spectra.
 We fitted each magnetar spectrum using a power-law (PL) plus black body (BB) model.
 A constant was added to the model to account for the normalization of different observations when joint-fitting multiple spectra of the same magnetar.
+The fitting of the X-ray data selected for the same source yielded consistent results.
 We considered a fit to be acceptable only if the p-value of $\chi^2$ distribution was larger than 0.05.
-The fitting results are shown in the Extended Data Table 1.
-In order to compare with previous work, the BB and PL luminosities were calculated in the range of 0--100 keV to represent bolometric luminosity and 0.5--8 keV, respectively.
+The fitting results are shown in the Table \ref{tab:spec_PLBB}.
+In order to compare with previous work, the black body and power-law luminosities were calculated in the range of 0--100\,keV to represent bolometric luminosity and 0.5--8\,keV, respectively.
 All the uncertainties reported in this paper are 1$\sigma$ errors.

 For SGR 0418+5729, SGR 1627$-$41, SGR J1745$-$2900, and Swift J1834.9$-$0846, their quiescent fluxes are dimmer compared to other magnetars, resulting in larger errors in the extracted spectra.
-Fitting these spectra with a single component model (PL or BB) yielded reduced chi-squared values of 0.58--0.75, indicating that the data were not of sufficient quality to fit with multiple components.
+Fitting these spectra with a single component model (PL or BB) yielded $\chi_{\nu}^2$ of 0.58--0.75, indicating that the data were not of sufficient quality to fit with multiple components.
 Therefore, these sources were excluded from our sample.
-For Swift J1555.2$-$5402, PSR J1622$-$4950, Swift J1818.0$-$1607, SGR 1830$-$0645, SGR 1833$-$0832, and 3XMM J185246.6+003317, the quiescent fluxes were too dim to detect, and hence no spectral information was available for these magnetars.
+For Swift J1555.2$-$5402, PSR J1622$-$4950, Swift J1818.0$-$1607, SGR 1830$-$0645, SGR 1833$-$0832, and 3XMM J185246.6+003317, the quiescent fluxes were too dim to be detected, and hence no spectral information was available for these magnetars.
+Apart from the above cases, all other magnetars can be fitted with a PL-plus-BB model (Table \ref{tab:spec_PLBB}).

-Apart from the above cases, all other magnetars can be fitted with a meaningful PL plus BB model, except for XTE J1810$-$197 and Swift J1822.3$-$1606.
-Although their spectra could be fitted well with PL plus BB, the fitting parameters yielded unphysical results with too large a power index or black body emission radius.
-Therefore, we decided to exclude these two sources from our analysis.